DeanJain/JavaBigdata/Algo-DataStructure.md

 * In case of hash collision, can use secondary hash fn and value can be used as an offset

 #### Sets
-* Unordered set of elements with no duplicates
+* set is simply a group of unique things, it is Unordered set of elements with no duplicates
-* Set interface implementation: HashSet, TreeSet and LinkedHashSet (All allow unique elements only, are NOT synchronized)
+* Set interface implementation: **HashSet, TreeSet and LinkedHashSet** (All allow unique elements only, are NOT synchronized)
 * HashSet uses hashmap as implementation, key is the element and value is stored as a marker, Use HashSet if you don’t want to maintain any order of elements.
 * Use LinkedHashSet if you want to maintain insertion order of elements, it internally uses Map and Linked List
 * Use TreeSet if you want to sort the elements according to some Comparator